Last updated February 10, 2020

-According to the Root Zone Database of the Internet Assigned Numbers Authority (IANA.org), which is one of the functions of the Internet Corporation for Assigned Names and Numbers (ICANN.org), as of July 21, 2019, there were 1581 TLDs of all types, including some 36 listed as “Not assigned” or “Retired”.
+According to the Root Zone Database of the Internet Assigned Numbers Authority (IANA.org), as of January 14, 2020, there were 1578 TLDs of all types without counting the ones listed as “retired” and “test”.

 IANA distinguishes among the following groups of top-level domains:

 Country-code top-level domains (ccTLD)

 Sponsored top-level domains (sTLD)